Skip to main content

 [Hint: In this book, all thermo diagrams use the same format for the same types of lines: isotherms and isobars are thin solid green, isohumes are thin dotted blue, dry adiabats are thick solid dark-orange, moist adiabats are thick dashed dark-orange, and heights are thin dashed grey (if plotted at all).]

-This page titled 5.5: Guide for Quick Identification of Thermo Diagrams is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Roland Stull via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.5: Guide for Quick Identification of Thermo Diagrams is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Roland Stull via source content that was edited to the style and standards of the LibreTexts platform.